2. If this be Pentecostalism . . .

 In 1918, with the war drawing to a close, Del Rosso was promoted to captain.
 The promotion also brought a welcome change of assignment away from the front.
 He was placed in charge of a company of Yugoslav prisoners some distance from the front.
 While there, during one of his brief leaves, he married 20-year-old Niny Batacchi, that young Baptist girl from Florence for whom he had prayed in 1914.
 Niny's activism in the Baptist church had brought opposition and ridicule from her family, but Niny had remained true to the faith.
 While she and Alfredo were two different personalities, they did complement each other.
 That same year Alfredo's mother died.

-In the autumnm the Italians defeated the Hapsburg army at Vittorio Veneto, and soon after came the November 11 armistice.
+In the autumn, the Italians defeated the Hapsburg army at Vittorio Veneto.
+Soon after that came the November 11 armistice.
 During those three years of what one Italian writer has called "the suicide of Europe," Del Rosso received two medals: the War Cross and the Eulogy of the King.
 With the ending of the war, Del Rosso was placed on permanent reserve status where he remained until recalled in 1941 at the start of World War II.

 Del Rosso began looking for a way to enter the active ministry.
 The Waldensians, already on the decline, were in dire financial straits.
 Thus, Del Rosso's own church did not have an opening for a young pastor like him.
 The Baptists invited the newlywed couple to cast their lot with them.